edubkendo/tower-docs/docs/models/querying.md

 # Querying

-The following are a list of chainable query methods in Tower.
+The following are a list of chainable query methods in Tower.js.
 Shown alongside each example are the generated query parameters and options which are passed to the `store` object.
-The stores then convert these normalized criteria into the database-specific format.
+The stores then convert these normalized criteria into the datastore-specific format.

 Please note that criteria are lazy evaluated, and with each chained method it will be cloned and return a new criteria copy.